-Gorilla Wood Glue is a strong PVA wood glue which creates a very strong bond for wood to wood applications.
-It has a few great qualities, and is also lacking in a few areas compared to some other wood glues.
+Gorilla Wood Glue is a strong PVA wood glue that creates a very strong bond for wood-to-wood applications.
+It has a few great qualities and is also lacking in a few areas compared to some other wood glues.

-Gorilla are more often known for their original Gorilla Glue formula, but their entry in to the wood glue market has stirred things up!
+Gorilla is more often known for their original Gorilla Glue formula, but their entry into the wood glue market has stirred things up!

 Basically, if you’re doing any kind of home woodworking project, repairing kitchen shelves or broken wooden furniture, reinforcing flatpack furniture joints, or general DIY this glue won’t let you down.